bernemax/ARO_Dunkelflaute_Europe/README.md

 # Quantification-of-Reliability-of-future-Energy-Systems-with-a-high-share-of-renewable-generation-under-extreme-weather-effects

 * The composition of the future EU elecricity energy system will change significantly in the next decades.
-* The stochastic nature of weather based energy sources will play a greater role in the future.
+* The stochastic nature of weather based energy sources will play a major role in a future renewable energy supply.
 * Goal of this work is to point a view on reliability and cost efficiency of Energy systems with a high share of renewable penetration under extreme weather effects.
 * Therefore a system of 18 EU countries is examined.
-* test

 ## Modelling framework
 - GEP